There is much beauty in Barcelona starting with the architecture and ending with the food. Without doubt, Barcelona food is beautiful.

 Have we convinced you to visit Barcelona to experience some of the world’s best food and architecture?
-If so, click here to explore where to stay in Barcelona.
-This guide will help you navigate the city’s different neighborhoods and hotel options.
+We recommend two different Barcelona hotels based on our visits.

 - Hotel Praktik Bakery in the Eixample neighborhood is within walking distance to many restaurants, bars and tourist sites including those mentioned in this article.
-Click here to explore the best rates for this conveniently located hotel with a bakery in the lobby.
+Click here to explore the best rates for this hotel with a bakery in the lobby.
 (Yes, you read that right, the hotel has a bakery in the lobby.)

 - The conveniently located Silver Aparthotel Barcelona in the Gracia neighborhood makes a good base for exploring the city.
 As a bonus, it’s near the Devour Barcelona tour recommended above and many of the best places to eat in Barcelona.
-Click here to check the rates for this 2foodtrippers approved hotel.
+Click here to check the rates for this convenient hotel.

 If you prefer having access to a kitchen, click here to find an Airbnb apartment.